The evaluation network has over 60 members from the Midlands Decision Support Network (and beyond!)

 A Social Prescribing Literature Review has been produced to support the MDSN Evaluation Community of Practice (CoP) collaborative social prescribing evaluation project.
 Please click on the link below.

-If you would like to attend this meeting, please contact Paul Mason
+If you would like to attend these meetings and have not already received an invite, please contact Paul Mason

 Evaluation Community of Practice held on 29th March 22 – Lisa Cummins from the Health Economics Unit (and Evaluation CoP member) presented the ‘Challenges of carrying out economic evaluation locally’.
 Lisa went through an introduction to economic evaluation and gave an example of a recent project, highlighting the challenges and limitations.
 Copies of the slides can be found here: MSDN Eval COP 29 Mar 22 Agenda & Updates / Economic Evaluations Slides